 How to Choose Age-Appropriate Toys for Your Child?

 We all love buying toys for our children and watching them smile with joy and anticipation when they receive a new toy.
 However, we must remember that buying our child a new toy is not as simple as it may seem!
 Play – the most wonderful part of childhood, is so important for your child’s physical and mental development.
 And toys being the tools for play, have to be chosen with care.
 Often, the toys that babies find interesting are the simplest, yet the ones that encourage maximum creative thinking.
 Choosing a toy for your baby can seem confusing, with the million options that are available.
-Read on to find out how you can choose the best, age-appropriate toys for your child.[Read - How to Choose Safe Toys for Your Child?]
+Read on to find out how you can choose the best, age-appropriate toys for your child.[Read - How to Choose Safe Toys, Identify Unsafe Toys & Health Risks for Children?]

 Inappropriate toys can also be a serious health hazard for your little one.
 The sheer variety of toys available today is truly mindboggling.
 Here in this blog, our Proparent blogger Reetika Arora shares some useful tips on choosing the right toys for your child, such as –

 How Do Toys Help Child Development?

 For the first years of their lives, children learn everything through play.
 And what is play without toys?

 - Toys essentially help in developing cognitive abilities, engage their senses, and build motor skills, and promote hand-eye coordination